alexeykuz-sys/MyRecipe-MS3/README.md

 2. Recipe Page - single page devided in two parts.
 Upper parts represents the hero image with a search bar.
 The bottom part is the section where all recipes are seen and can be separate into Breakfast, Lunch and Dinner categories.
 3. Add Recipe page - simple page with recipe catgories, linked to MongoDB database.
-4. Register Page  - user has to input username and password that are restricted to min and max number of characters.
+4. Register Page  - user has to input username  password that are restricted to min and max number of characters.
 5. Profile Page - user profile page, basic card, which will be expanded in later versions.
 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#fonts)Fonts